How To File Chapter 7 Bankruptcy

-This blog post is about the procedure for filing a Chapter 7 "straight bankruptcy" case.
-This assumes that you have made or are on the brink of making the following decisions:
+The procedure for filing a Chapter 7 “straight bankruptcy” case assumes that you have made or are on the brink of making the following decisions:

 - You need some kind of bankruptcy relief.

 - Chapter 7 is the right bankruptcy tool for you, instead of Chapter 13 “adjustment of debts,” Chapter 11 “reorganization” (almost always for businesses), or Chapter 12 (for farmers and fishermen).

 - You are having a bankruptcy lawyer represent you in your Chapter 7 case.

 The first two of these are extremely important legal decisions that you should definitely make only through the advice of an experienced bankruptcy lawyer.
 These decisions affect your life for years to come.
 The answers to these first two questions may seem obvious.